Easily Manage & Avoid Hotel Incidentals While on Business Travel

 How Long Are Hotel Incidentals Held on a Credit Card?

-Run back-to-back projects and those overlapping holds will eat up the credit line you need for materials or emergency bookings.
+When projects run back-to-back, overlapping holds can reduce the credit available for materials or emergency bookings.

-Wrong charges happen more than you'd think.
-Call the hotel's accounting desk first and ask for a corrected bill: most fixes happen within a week if you have receipts.
-If they drag their feet, dispute it with your card company and send the paperwork.
+Call the hotel’s accounting desk and ask for a corrected bill.
+Most fixes are resolved within a week when you have receipts.
+If the hotel is slow to respond, dispute the charge with your card issuer.

 How Do Incidental Charges Affect Project Budgets?

-When you can't match expenses to job codes quickly, month-end becomes detective work, and cash flow shrinks while you wait on refunds.
-Tight tracking and pre-negotiated limits keep those small drips from becoming budget leaks.
+Unexpected room service, laundry, or similar charges cut into job profit.
+Holds tie up credit you could use elsewhere, and final charges may post days later.
+If you cannot match expenses to job codes quickly, month-end becomes detective work while you wait on refunds.
+Tight tracking and pre-negotiated limits keep small drips from becoming budget leaks.

 Article written by